 Choose Art with Personality

 You probably already knew this, but artwork is huge in editorial-style homes, and it’s not just about covering wall space.
 Instead, it’s all about choosing pieces that feel special and bring the room to life.
 But ideally, original artwork, whether it’s a painting, sculpture, or even photography, can completely transform a space.
 Actually, you should try to get the original if you can.
+Maybe an Art Deco vase or a modern piece of sculpture could add that unique touch.

 But big statement pieces work brilliantly in these spaces—think large-scale abstract paintings or serene landscapes that give the room depth.
 But in all honesty, art can come in many forms nowadays.
 For example, you can create a mural with wallpaper, but you could even use luxury tiles and create a mural with those too (such as for the bathroom for example).
 But why not go for something breathtaking?
 Seriously, never settle for boring!